thomasgtaylor/how.wtf/content/blog/2024-01-14-a-guide-for-deploying-cloudformation-with-cli-using-rain.md

 Last year, I [wrote a post][1] describing the difference between `aws cloudformation deploy` and `aws cloudformation create-stack`.
 I concluded that the easiest method for deploying CloudFormation templates was `cloudformation deploy` since it handled change sets on your behalf.

-My opinion has changed; I discovered a [new tool named Rain][2] that is maintained by AWS
+My opinion has changed; I discovered a [new tool named Rain][2] that is maintained by AWS.

 ## What is Rain

 For folks needing to deploy raw CloudFormation templates, rain is your hero.
-The tool bring you a lot of power:
+The tool brings you a lot of power:

 1. Allows input parameters
 2. Showcases real-time updates for stack deployments
 3. Filters deployment logs sensibly
-4. Provides the ability to generate CloudFormation templates via AI (using Amazon Bedrock)
+4. Provides the ability to generate CloudFormation templates via AI
 5. Manipulates stack sets
 6. Formats template files